current issue archives contents message board postcards search subscribe

 Who is MonsterZine?

-MonsterZine is not a scholarly magazine, although it takes a somewhat more scholarly approach to monster movies than most fanzines.
 We make no apologies for our love of the genre.
-By the same token, we are looking for articles and essays that offer more than a nostalgic look at monster movies of yesteryear.
-MonsterZine seeks insights into the meaning and significance of monster movies.
+By the same token, MonsterZine features articles and essays that offer more than a nostalgic look at monster movies of yesteryear.
+MonsterZine seeks insights into the archetypes behind the monsters and the stories that horror movies tell not about the characters, but about us, the viewers, who keep the genre alive.

 Keeping in mind that MonsterZine is a web-based publication, articles will be shorter in length than in a comparable print magazine.
 Each issue (or at least most issues) of MonsterZine will include: